will-loves-coding82/cpp-cnn/README.md

 # Example README.md file for Coursera Projects

 ## Overview
-Simple Neural Network that trains on the XOR function with 4 input features, 2 hidden layers, and 1 output layer
+A WIP Convolutional Neural Network inspired by the mini-DNN framework.
+I was heavily motivated to learn the mathemetical reasoning at each layer and the process to compute gradients during back propogation.

 ## Code Organization